-- This type of pruning can be done anytime or when you’re harvesting these herbs, instead of only picking the leaves, apply this method.
+- This pruning can be done anytime or when you’re harvesting these herbs; instead of only picking the leaves, apply this method.

 - Don’t over-prune these herbs and leave them balanced.
-Usually, regularly harvesting them is enough.
+Usually, regular harvesting is enough.

 - Also, snip off the blooms as soon as they appear.
 It’ll keep the energy directed toward more foliage growth.